 Relax, this one’s shorter (but still tough).
 We set out from our home town, Lancaster, to explore the bleak beauty of the Forest of Bowland, AONB and training ground of Sir Bradley.

-With bikes transported down from Kendal for you, we embark from the Cumbria University in Lancaster sports centre.
+With bikes transported down from Kendal, we embark from Lancaster Leisure Park.
 It’s uphill almost straightaway on the long grind to Jubilee Tower, the local hill climb challenge.

 From there it’s downhill towards Abbeystead, before the relatively gentle ascent of the beautiful Trough of Bowland.
 There’s some rolling hillocks before we arrive in Slaidburn for lunch.

 Then we’re climbing again, first the Skaithe and then a skoot downhill before the Alpine-style climb of Lythe Fell to the Cross of Greet, one of Simon Warren’s official 100 Climbs.
-The next 25km are almost entirely downhill through Wray and Caton before arriving back in Lancaster.
+The next 25km are almost entirely downhill, passing through Wray and Caton before arriving back in Lancaster.
 Home.

 Jubilee Tower Hill Climb

 You know those climbs where you feel like you’ve got a flat?
 It starts at Bay Horse Road, rising to 17%, and then it’s relentlessly sapping for the next two kilometres.
 6:36 is the time to beat.

 Distance: 3.0km • GAIN: 182m • GRADE: 6.0%

 This one’s long and steady with the punchiest bit at the top.
 The traffic’s usually light, so you should be able to take a good crack at it.
 The top of the moor (and the climb) is marked by a donut shaped stone.